About Danville

 Criminal Records

-Criminal records in Ferry County encompass felony, misdemeanor, and traffic offenses, as well as the sex offender registry.
-The Ferry County Sheriff's Office, along with the Washington State Patrol, maintains these records.
+Criminal records in Ferry County cover felony, misdemeanor, and traffic offenses, as well as the sex offender registry.
 Residents can conduct background checks through the Washington State Patrol's Criminal History Records Section.
-The Washington Bureau of Investigation provides additional resources for accessing statewide criminal records, which are useful for comprehensive background checks.
+The Washington State Patrol provides additional resources for accessing statewide criminal records, which are useful for background checks.

 Vital Records

 Danville's vital records, including birth certificates, death records, and marriage licenses, are managed by the Ferry County Auditor's Office in Republic.
-This office serves as the central hub for accessing these important documents for the entire county.
+This office is the central hub for accessing these important documents for the entire county.
 Residents can submit requests for copies of vital records either in person, by mail, or through Ferry County's online portal.
 Processing times and fees may vary, so it's best to contact the Auditor's Office directly for the most up-to-date information.

 Business & Licensing Records